22.214.171.124 Theocracies, where Religious Law is the Only Law

 “In the ideal the Shi’i community had already provided for a distinction between customary (urf) and canon (shar) law.
 Urf jurisdictions consisted of matters affecting the state and its administration, while civil and personal status law constituted the domain of canon law.
 ‘In practice, however, the unstable governments of Iran had defaulted nearly all judicial authority to the Shariah courts.'” [pp. 38-9]

 Shariah law was formulated in the ninth century, to interpret the values of the Quran to define a practical set of rules for the society of that time.
-Some of the rules and punishments which were accepted in the Middle East at that time are in conflict with modern concepts of human rights.
+Some of the rules and punishments which were accepted in the Middle East at that time conflict with modern concepts of human rights, although there is often enough latitude to allow problems to be avoided (188.8.131.52).
 Islamic communities vary in the extent to which they have allowed interpretations to evolve as the society and circumstances have changed.

 Tariq Ramadan has argued that evolution can be compatible with adhering to Islamic principles, as distinct from adherence to a particular historic regional practice.
 He has defended local variation, which he called “contextualisation”, arguing that Muslims can accept change and fit into the countries they live in without sacrificing their faith – but he has been sharply criticised for saying different things to different audiences, as in Max Dunbar’s article, Brother Tariq: The Doublespeak of Tariq Ramadan.

 People who adhere to other religions ought to be granted freedom of worship and other internationally-recognised human rights, even in theocracies which only recognise religious law.
 It is perhaps easier, though, to accommodate minorities in a country which allows religious law to evolve.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/5331.htm.